 Norway’s processing plants must adhere to a series of self-check procedures.
 These include:

 Hazard Analysis and Critical Control Point (HACCP), which are both internationally recognised

 Documenting hygienic production and proper disinfection routines

 Monitoring relevant bacteria in the premises and products

 Independent inspections in local factories, processing facilities and in fishmeal and feed

 All checks are thorough and if products don’t meet the check criteria, they don’t leave the plant.

 We’re incredibly proud of Norway’s cold, clear waters – home to our delicious white cod.
 The Norwegian Institute of Marine Research (IMR) routinely checks for contaminants in the Barents Sea, the Norwegian Sea and the open parts of the North Sea.

 This data includes the sampling of seawater, sediments and marine biota, the monitoring of radioactive contaminants in seawater and sediments, and the analysis of polyaromatic hydrocarbons (PAH) in sediments.

-NIFES is an independent research institute that covers the entire food chain, from feed resources to the health effects of seafood consumption.
+IMR is an independent research institute that covers the entire food chain, from feed resources to the health effects of seafood consumption.
 Research includes: